People v. Mandoline, 2017 IL App (2d) 150511 (February). Episode 316 (Duration 12:31)

 He left a part at the home earlier that night where he told everyone that he wished they would all die.
 In an interview with police he admitted to putting a burning piece of paper in the car’s gas tank.

 The circumstances of the interrogation was challenged on appeal.
+See also this resource page on Illinois confessions.

 When Was He Arrested?